sjbennett123/polarlarp/content/background/bloody_fist.md

 back_cover_pdf: /zines/bloody_fist_cover_back.pdf
 cover_affinity_publisher: /zines/bloody_fist_cover.afpub
 mixam_printlink: https://mixam.com/print-on-demand/644c7c21a1c8c2042edafb36
+mp3:  ./bloody_fist.mp3
+reaper: ./bloody_fist.rpp
+youtube:

 ---

+## Foreword

 These notes have been collected at great cost by the reformed Black Anvil Mercenary Company.
 Due to the nature of the Bloody Fist we can only guess at some of the deeper secrets that they hold but the information contained within this document is accurate to the best of our knowledge.

 ## Motivations for War

-While it is easy to think that the Bloody Fist are only motivated by their brutal nature that is far from the truth.
+While it is easy to think that the Bloody Fist are only motivated by their brutal nature, that is far from the truth.
 Their driving goal is vengeance for the extinction they faced 20 years ago.
 From the ashes of this defeat their whole society has formed around resentment and hate.
 The time to resolve this enmity was while this hatred simmered but now it has become a rolling boil.
 We have found that surrender is not an option for the Bloody Fist.
 If they are to die it will be in battle.

-We have seen them employ whatever savage tactics they see fit.
-If they are commanded to capture all women and children from a village until the men submit, then they will.
+We have seen them employ whatever savage tactics that they see fit.
+If they are commanded to capture all the women and children from a village until the men submit, then they will.
 Public executions and necromantic humiliation are common.

 We believe that they can be settled with, but terms will be one sided.
 The Bloody Fist will demand compensation for 20 years of suffering and the deaths of all nobility responsible in the previous war.